Sharon has been making and selling soaps and personal care products for about five years.

-When I did get a pH meter I tested the product after it had been bottled for a little over six weeks.
+When I did get a pH meter, I tested the product after it had been bottled for a little over six weeks.
 The pH was 3.58.

 I made a second batch of this toner, to which I added 0.2 ounces of lactic acid (which is used to stabilize urea).
 I also substituted a botanical glycerite for half the glycerin in the formula.
 The pH of this second batch tested at 3.55.

-This recipe should yield a product with the correct pH--but it's always reassuring, and kind of fun, to test the pH of products yourself.
+This recipe should yield a product with the correct pH—but it's always reassuring and kind of fun to test the pH of products yourself.
 A pH meter is just a nice thing to have, especially if you make other products (such as liquid soaps or shampoos) where you would like to be sure of the correct pH.

 You're Done!
 But You Can Have More Fun With This Toner

 Be sure to experiment with adding various types of botanical and fruit extracts to this moisturizing toner.
-One way to do this is to simply add a small amount of a powdered botanical extract to a small amount of the toner before using.
+One way to do this is to simply add a small amount of a powdered botanical extract to a small amount of the toner before using it.
 Another way to do this is to make a glycerite using the botanicals of your choice and substitute all or part of the glycerin called for in the recipe with your glycerite.
 In my second batch of this formula, I substituted a glycerite of shitake mushrooms and calendula for half the glycerin.
 I would have substituted it for all the glycerin, but I didn't have quite enough of the glycerite.

-I think this formula is also excellent for applying to hands, to help soften roughness and improve ragged cuticles.
+I think this formula is also excellent for applying to hands to help soften roughness and improve ragged cuticles.
 But if you included glycolic acid in this recipe, do a patch test first, if your hands are inflamed or otherwise in bad shape, as from overexposure to harsh cleansers.
 Glycolic acid, even in this low amount, could further irritate damaged skin.

 When using this toner on your hands, follow the application with your favorite oil, or with a cream or lotion, just as you would with a facial application.

-This toner can also be applied to feet, to help roughness and dryness.
+This toner can also be applied to feet to help roughness and dryness.
 A little goes a long way!
 As with using on the hands, follow the application with your favorite oil, or with a cream or lotion.